 The Road Building and Heavy Construction program is made up of 3 courses that run one after another – Road Building Foundation, Heavy Equipment Operator (HEO) and Specialized Equipment.

 Students may choose to complete the 3-week Foundation course only.
 These students will be permitted to return for further training at a later date.

 Heavy Equipment Operator technicians operate heavy machinery such as heavy articulating rock trucks, loaders, excavators, backhoes, dozers and graders.
 These machines are used universally for all manner of heavy construction, including earth moving, road building, mining and forestry.
 Technicians may also be responsible for the basic maintenance of equipment, safety around equipment and the compliance of markers, grades and stakes.

 Why would you want to enroll in this program?

-Over the next 5 years, BC will experience a shortage of approximately 2,670 heavy equipment operators, which means there will be about 534 openings per year.
+Over the next 5 years, BC will experience a shortage of approximately 2,670 heavy equipment operators, or an average of 534 openings per year.
 With the possible introduction of additional major projects, these numbers may increase.
 The IUOE Training Association heavy equipment training school is one of the best in all of Canada in terms of equipment and quality of instruction.

 ITA Road Building and Heavy Construction Foundation Course (3 weeks)